syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 You can apply the required skin to the form using the `VisualTheme` property.

-The following code illustrates how to apply theme.
+The following code shows how to apply the theme.

 {% tabs %}